 Recent tours include:

 - the Elisabeth church and cultural centre in Mitte

 - the interiors and backstages of the lovely Renaissance and Schloßpark Theatres

 - the Schönhauser Allee Jewish cemetery led by the expert Prof. Barkan

-- a guided tour of the new James Simon Galerie
+- the new James Simon Galerie

 - the Hansaviertel